Turney Duff

-Turney Duff (born 1969) is an American businessman, author, and former trader.
-He is known for his book, The Buy Side.
+Turney Duff (born 1969) is an American businessman, author, and former hedge fund trader.
+He is the author of the 2013 memoir The Buy Side: A Wall Street Trader's Tale of Spectacular Excess, which became a New York Times bestseller.

-Biography
+Early life and education

-Duff was born in Cleveland, Ohio and then moved to Kennebunk, Maine.
-He received his early education from the Kennebunk High School.
-He attended Ohio University, where he graduated in 1993 with a degree in journalism.
+Duff was born in Cleveland, Ohio, in 1969 and moved with his family to Kennebunk, Maine, at the age of seven.
+He attended Kennebunk High School and then returned to Ohio for university, graduating in 1993 from the E. W. Scripps School of Journalism at Ohio University with a degree in journalism.